jrich71/jrich71/README.md

 - ⚡ Fun fact: ...
 -->

-⚡ Fun fact: I'm an expert in health informatics and knowledge management based in SF, CA.
+⚡ Fun fact: I'm an expert in health informatics and knowledge management based in SF, CA, who's interested in leveraging AI, digital health, and open data to enable learning health systems.